ArduPilot/ardupilot/libraries/AP_DDS/README.md

   ./gradlew assemble
   ```

-- Add the generator directory to $PATH, like [so](https://github.com/eProsima/Micro-XRCE-DDS-docs/issues/83).
+- Add the generator directory to $PATH.
   ```console
   # Add this to ~/.bashrc